 4. Your travel trailer is damaged in an accident.

-5. You're hit by a car while riding your bike.
+5. You're hit by a driver while riding your bike.
+(Or you hit a bicyclist while driving.)

-If you're struck by a vehicle while riding your bike, you'll be covered for your injuries if you have auto insurance medical payments coverage.
-If you live in a state that requires you to carry no-fault auto insurance, you'll typically have personal injury protection, which will cover your medical costs.
-Uninsured motorist bodily injury also may help cover the cost of your treatment.
-You also can find some companies that sell bicycle insurance.
-Not only will those policies cover your bike for damages, it could help pay for your medical care.
+Typically, if you're struck by a vehicle while riding your bike, you'll be covered for your injuries if you have auto insurance medical payments coverage.
+Generally, your car insurance is primary to your health insurance, meaning you'd use your car insurance medical payments coverage before your health insurance, says Gusner.
+If you live in a state that requires you to carry no-fault auto insurance, you'll typically have personal injury protection, which will cover your medical costs, though not all states cover bicyclists.
+Uninsured motorist bodily injury also may help cover the cost of your treatment, if the driver didn't stop to exchange information.
+Underinsured motorist bodily injury can help if the driver did stop but his liability limits are too low to cover all your medical expenses.
+If you hit a bicyclist, your bodily injury liability coverage would pay for medical costs up to your limits.
+(Photo provided by: iStock)

 6. Your car is hit by kids playing ball in their yard.